Calculating Profit: Formula, Revenue, and Cost

 The Bottom Line

 To calculate profit, subtract total costs from total revenue.
 If you want the percentage result, divide profit by revenue and multiply by 100.
+Track gross, operating, and net profit separately for a clearer picture of where your money actually goes.

 How to Calculate: Step-by-Step Guide